toolfactory/narcissus/README.md

     Find a field of a class by name, bypassing all security and visibility checks.

+  * You may want to also try using [**`ReflectionCache`**](https://github.com/toolfactory/narcissus/blob/main/src/main/java/io/github/toolfactory/narcissus/ReflectionCache.java) if you need to quickly find a lot of fields in the same class.

 * Finding methods
   * **`Method[] Narcissus.getDeclaredMethods(Class<?> cls)`**